Bios

 Founder & CEO, Reservoir

-Golnar Khosrowshahi is the Founder and CEO of Reservoir, an award-winning independent music company headquartered in New York City and with operations in Los Angeles, Nashville, Toronto, London, and Abu Dhabi.
-Established in 2007, Reservoir is the first female founded and led publicly traded independent music company in the U.S. Under Golnar’s leadership, Reservoir has grown to own and administer over 150,000 copyrights and 36,000 master recordings, with titles dating as far back as 1900.
+Golnar Khosrowshahi is the Founder and CEO of Reservoir, an award-winning independent music company headquartered in New York City and with operations in Los Angeles, Nashville, Toronto, London, Abu Dhabi, and Mumbai.
+Established in 2007, Reservoir is the first female founded and led publicly traded independent music company in the U.S. Under Golnar’s leadership, Reservoir has grown to own and administer countless copyrights and master recordings, with titles dating as far back as 1900.
 Golnar continues to lead the team in building a well-attended roster and an established catalog, and regularly appears as one of Billboard’s Most Powerful Female Executives, as well as a Billboard Power Player.
 She notably earned a spot in Billboard’s Women In Music Hall of Fame in 2023, following her recognition as Executive of the Year for 2022.
-Golnar has been named Music Week’s International Woman of the Year in 2023, one of Fast Company’s Most Creative People In Business, Forbes’ 50 Over 50, and to Variety’s New Power of New York, and Power of Women lists.
+Golnar has been named Music Week’s International Woman of the Year in 2023, one of Fast Company’s Most Creative People In Business, Forbes’ 50 Over 50, Inc.’s 2024 Female Founders 250 List, and to Variety’s New Power of New York, and Power of Women lists.
 Furthermore, Reservoir has twice been awarded both Publisher of the Year at Music Business Worldwide’s The A&R Awards and Independent Publisher of the Year at the Music Week Awards.

 robert law